 Traditionally, users preferred card payments for their purchases.
 Although these are some of the safest methods, several other safer, quicker, and simpler alternatives are now available.

-Here are the various types of payment methods to choose from.
+Here are the various types of payment systems to choose from.

 Cash was the most common method used by consumers to pay for their purchases until the coronavirus pandemic hit the world.
 It is preferred to make small payments like a train ticket or paying for a bar of chocolate from the corner store.